mkmoisen/pychbase/README.md

     # On MapR, you don't need to specify the CLDBS/zookeepers:
     connection = Connection()

-    # On non-MapR environments, you'll need to specify the zookeepers:
+    # On Non-MapR environments, you'll need to specify the zookeepers:
-    connection = Connection('zookeeper-one:722,zookeeper-two:7222,zookeeper-three:7222')
+    connection = Connection('zookeeper-one:2181",zookeeper-two:2181",zookeeper-three:2181"')

 To create and delete tables: